 This presentation (together with any other statements or information that we may make in connection herewith) contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 with respect to Kiniksa Pharmaceuticals, Ltd. (and its consolidated subsidiaries, collectively, unless context otherwise requires, "Kiniksa," "we," "us" or "our").
 In some cases, you can identify forward looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "goal," "design," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these identifying words.
-All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation, statements regarding our strategy for mavrilimumab and diseases with cytokine storm and hyperinflammation; collaborations; potential additional indications to explore; potential market opportunities, differentiation and competitive position; on going, planned and potential clinical trials and other studies; timing and potential impact of clinical data; and regulatory and other communications, submissions, applications and approvals.
+All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation, statements regarding mavrilimumab in COVID-19 pneumonia and hyperinflammation; potential market opportunities, differentiation and competitive position; on going, planned and potential clinical trials and other studies; timing and potential impact of clinical data; and regulatory and other communications, submissions, applications and approvals.

-These statements involve known and unknown risks, uncertainties, and other important factors that may cause our actual results, performance or achievements to be materially different from those expressed or implied by the forward-looking statements, including without limitation potential delays or difficulties with our current and planned clinical trials with mavrilimumab; potential inability to demonstrate safety or efficacy or otherwise producing negative, inconclusive or uncompetitive results; potential for changes in final data from preliminary or interim data; potential inability to replicate in later clinical trials positive results from earlier trials and studies; impact of additional data from us or other companies; our reliance on third parties for manufacturing and conducting clinical trials, research and other studies; potential changes in our strategy, operating plan and funding requirements; drug substance and/or drug product shortages; substantial new or existing competition; potential impact of the COVID-19 pandemic, and measures taken in response to the pandemic, on our business and operations as well as the business and operations of our manufacturers, contract research organizations, and other third parties with whom we conduct business or otherwise engage; and our ability to attract and retain qualified personnel.
-These and the important factors discussed under the caption "Risk Factors" in our Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (the "SEC") on November 5, 2020 and other filings subsequently filed with the SEC.
+These statements involve known and unknown risks, uncertainties, and other important factors that may cause our actual results, performance or achievements to be materially different from those expressed or implied by the forward-looking statements, including without limitation potential delays or difficulties with our current and planned clinical trials with mavrilimumab; potential inability to demonstrate safety or efficacy or otherwise producing negative, inconclusive or uncompetitive results; potential for changes in final data from preliminary or interim data; potential inability to replicate in later clinical trials positive results from earlier trials and studies; impact of additional data from us or other companies; our reliance on third parties for manufacturing and conducting clinical trials, research and other studies; potential changes in our strategy, operating plan and funding requirements; drug substance and/or drug product shortages; substantial new or existing competition; potential impact of the COVID-19 pandemic, and measures taken in response to the pandemic, on our business and operations as well as the business and operations of our manufacturers, contract research organizations, and other third parties with whom we conduct business or otherwise engage; our interactions with the FDA and other governmental agencies; and our ability to attract and retain qualified personnel.
+These and the important factors discussed under the caption "Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on February 25, 2021 and other filings subsequently filed with the SEC.
 These forward-looking statements reflect various assumptions of Kiniksa's management that may or may not prove to be correct.
 No forward-looking statement is a guarantee of future results, performance, or achievements, and one should avoid placing undue reliance on such statements.
 Except as otherwise indicated, this presentation speaks as of the date of this presentation.
-We undertake no obligation to update any forward-looking statements, w
+We undert